Accenture/mercury-composable/guides/CHAPTER-4.md

 Since each task must have a unique name for event routing, we cannot use the same task name more than once in an event flow.
 To handle this use case, you can create aliases for the same task like this:

-The following event flow configuration uses "my.first.task" as an alias for "greeting.demo" by adding the "function" tag with the actual route name (i.e. level-3 topic for each function) to the composable function.

-The "function" tag is optional.
-If not provided, the function name will be the same as the "process" or task name.

-> Important: The Event Manager performs event choreography using the unique "process" name.
-The "function" reference is only used for finding the original composable function to execute. i.e. the "function" names are not routable.
-Please make sure you use the "process" names accordingly in your event flow configuration.

 ```yaml
 flow:
   id: 'greetings'